Pursuing a career in cybersecurity can present a rewarding challenge with the right mindset.

 Cybersecurity is generally not considered a particularly math-heavy career.
 Some cybersecurity degree programs may have some higher-level math requirements, but on the job, you’ll likely need a basic understanding of binary math and mathematical logic.
 Exceptions include roles involving cryptography, which may require more advanced mathematical ability.

-Cybersecurity as a field typically has more open jobs than there are qualified candidates to fill them.
-There are over half a million cybersecurity job openings in the US at the time of writing, according to Cyber Seek [2].
+Cybersecurity as a field typically has more open jobs than qualified candidates to fill them.
+More than a quarter of million cybersecurity job openings in the US seek certified candidates and nearly half a million cybersecurity jobs available overall at the time of writing, according to Cyberseek [2].
 These jobs also tend to be well-paid.
-The US Bureau of Labor Statistics reports a median salary of $102,600 for information security analysts in the US [3].
+The US Bureau of Labor Statistics reports a median salary of $120,360 for information security analysts in the US [3].

 Read more: 5 Cybersecurity Career Paths (and How to Get Started)